tidepool-org/data-model/device-data/types/cgmSettings/dexcom.md

 <!-- start editable commentary on highAlerts -->

-The `highAlerts` object on a `cgmSettings` event encodes the user's preferences for receiving alerts about high blood glucose events (hyperglycemia).
-The `level` gives the threshold for high BG alerts in the appropriate blood glucose units (either mg/dL or mmol/L on ingestion but converted to mmol/L upon ingestion, like all other blood glucose-related values in the Tidepool data model(s)).
+The `highAlerts` object on a `cgmSettings` event encodes the user's preferences for receiving alerts about high blood glucose events (hyperglycemia). <!-- Suggestion by Eden: This alert can be enabled at the user's descretion. -->The `level` gives the threshold for high BG alerts in the appropriate blood glucose units (either mg/dL or mmol/L on ingestion but converted to mmol/L upon ingestion, like all other blood glucose-related values in the Tidepool data model(s)).
 The `snooze` value allows the user to configure how often the alert should repeat (after an initial user-acknowledgment) if the PWD's blood glucose remains above the threshold value.
-This is useful since high blood glucose cannot be corrected immediately; a typical value for a `snooze` on a high blood glucose alert might be two hours, for example, since it takes about 90 minutes for an insulin dose (taken to correct the high blood glucose) to reach its peak (in terms of metabolic activity).
+This is useful because high blood glucose <!-- Suggestion by Eden: 'does not lower immediately' instead of 'cannot be corrected immediately' -->cannot be corrected immediately; a typical value for a `snooze` on a high blood glucose alert might be two hours, for example, since it takes about 90 minutes for an insulin dose, taken to correct the high blood glucose, to reach its peak in terms of metabolic activity.

 <!-- end editable commentary on highAlerts -->